Statutory Demands

 What is a Statutory Demand?

-A Statutory Demand is a formal demand, that is served on a company, and requests that payment of an outstanding debt is made within 21 days.
+A Statutory Demand is a formal demand that is served on a company or individual, and requests that payment of an outstanding debt is made within 21 days.

-In order to be effective that demand must be made in the prescribed form and it must also be properly served on a Company, usually at either its registered office or trading premises.
-More often than not a process server is engaged by the creditor to personally serve the demand on the Company, and a formal statement by the process server is then made stating when and where the demand was served.
+In order to be effective that demand must be made in the prescribed form and it must also be properly served on the company or individual, usually at either its registered office, trading premises or home.
+More often than not a process server is engaged by the creditor to personally serve the demand, and a formal statement by the process server is then made stating when and where the demand was served.

 That statement can then be used as evidence in any later court proceedings to demonstrate that the Statutory Demand was properly served.